So You Kissed a Girl and Liked It

 Lastly, go to pride and have fun! -Tabby

 12. For me, it was helpful finding this group.
 And bi brigade.
-Conversations over coffee and marching in pride helped me feel normal about my sexuality as well as helped me feel proud and feel supported.
+Conversations over coffee and marching in pride helped me feel normal about my bisexuality as well as helped me feel proud and feel supported.
 I also know that not everyone lives in or around Portland where there are such communities, but find a local center for the LGBTQ community or a meetup group.
 Also making sure you have friends you trust as you navigate this new side of yourself or newly discovered side.
 For the first time in my life, I feel that what I feel and who I like isn’t wrong. – Bridget

 13. First of all, embrace your own uncertainty!
 It’s common to hear a lot of people talk about how they were “born this way” and knew they were queer, straight, etc. since childhood.
 That’s great for them, but it’s also fantastic to still be exploring.
 The way we grow into our sexuality isn’t one-size-fits-all.